|Title:||Electronic Privacy and Disclaimer Notice|

 9. Freedom of Information Requests: Under the “Connecticut Freedom of Information Act,” except as otherwise provided by federal law or state statute, all records maintained or kept on file by or at the University of Connecticut are considered public records and are subject to inspection by members of the public.
 As a member of the University community, your email and any information collected in the course of visiting a web site are considered public records and may be subject to Freedom of Information disclosure.
 In some cases, email messages about students may fall under the FERPA definition of “education records” and therefore may be subject to the provisions of FERPA regarding the release of the information and the student’s right to inspect and review the information.

 10. Disclosure of Personal Data to Third Parties: In some cases the University may share personal data with third parties with whom we have a business arrangement.
-In all cases, the department entering into the agreement will ensure that the third party has formally agreed to protect the security of that data in compliance with the University’s Third-party Access to Information Technology Resources policy.
+In all cases, the department entering into the agreement will ensure that the third party has formally agreed to protect the security of that data in compliance with the University’s Confidential Electronic Data Security Standard.

 The Chief Information Officer has overall responsibility for this policy.